Cellularity of KLR and weighted KLRW algebras via crystals: Sandwich cellular bases

 \begin{Example} In the setting of \autoref{E:ConstructionAffineRed}, consider a special case of relation \autoref{L:RecollectionMovingStringsDots}:

 where we have ignored the ghost strings.
 The left-hand side of this relation has a diagram with two consecutive solid $1$-strings.
 The crystal graph $\crystalgraph[{\fweight[1]}]$ does not contain a path with residue sequence $11$.
-On the other hand, if $\bpath=11\in\vertices^{2,1}$, then \autoref{D:ConstructionIdempotents} gives:
+On the other hand, if $\bpath=(11)\in\vertices^{2,1}$, then \autoref{D:ConstructionIdempotents} gives:

 Note that this diagram is unsteady.
 We think of $\idem[\bpath]$ as being obtained from the relation above by pulling the solid $1$-string through the red string until it is close to the affine red string.
 Observe that $\idem[\bpath]$ appears as the equator of the diagrams on the right-hand side of \autoref{Eq:ConstructionEquator} above.
-We emphasize that the affine strings are not really part of the diagram $\idem[\bpath]$, however, the first affine $1$-string serves as a good visual aid that blocks the rightmost solid $1$-string, which could otherwise be pulled arbitrarily far to the right.
+We emphasize that the affine strings are not really part of the diagram $\idem[\bpath]$, however, the first affine $1$-string serves as a good visual aid because it appears to block the rightmost solid $1$-string, which could otherwise be pulled arbitrarily far to the right.
 In general, the affine strings give parking positions for the unsteady strings. \end{Example}

 \begin{Lemma} Let $\bpath\in\vertices^{n,\ell}$.
 The construction of $\idem[\bpath]$ in \autoref{D:ConstructionIdempotents} is well-defined. \end{Lemma}

 \begin{proof} The definition of the affine charge in \autoref{SS:ConstructionAffine} ensures that there are $n$ affine red strings for each $i\in\vertices$.
 The inductive construction of \autoref{D:ConstructionIdempotents} places the $i_{k,m}$-string from component $m$ to the left of the $m$th red string and then pulls it to the right into component~$l$, where $l\geq m$.
 In particular, unsteady strings are placed, from left to right, into components $\ell+1,\dots,\hell$.
 As each $\bpath\in\vertices^{n,\ell}$ has $n$ solid strings, this implies the claim because there are enough admissible parking positions anchored on the affine red strings so that every string in $\bpath$ becomes anchored on either a red string or an affine string when it is pulled to the right. \end{proof}